o0on/Pakistan-Property-Price-Predictor/README.md

 # Pakistan Property Price Predictor

 A machine learning application that predicts property prices in Pakistan using real estate data from multiple cities.
-Built with scikit-learn, XGBoost, and deployed as an interactive web app with Streamlit.
+Built with scikit-learn and deployed as an interactive web app with Streamlit.

 ## Live Demo